 To flourish as a democracy, our society maintains and enforces certain ethical and moral standards.
 We're a nation of laws, and our democracy hinges on the enforcement of those laws.
 Yet it seems that some who previously called upon this edict to justify the unequal dispensation of justice to certain demographics now want to abandon it to advance their distorted agendas.
 Civil Rights, Racial Equality, Social Justice, DEI, to name a few terms, have been refashioned into "dirty" trigger words because they serve as uncomfortable reminders that disparities endure.

 No matter your personal views, we are all members of the same Human Race.
 For those who are uncomfortable with discussions about the marginalization of Blacks and other communities whose indelible achievements have been intentionally suppressed for decades, I say take a few moments to put yourself into the shoes of those disenfranchised folks and imagine the discomfort they've endured.
-Adversity builds character, but no group should be subjected to selective application of our Nation's laws continue to persevere in spite of these obstacles.
+Adversity builds character, but no group should be subjected to selective application of our Nation's laws.
 It is my hope that with ongoing dialogue, we'll eventually get to a place where we peacefully coexist in spite of our differences.

 Be the first to comment